melindamalone/practice_repo/README.md

 # **Welcome to the Austin AniML Rescue SQL Database Section!**
-- The database for this project has been maintained by Melinda Malone using PostgreSQL, pgAdmin, Python, Pandas, and SQL Alchemy
+- The database for this project has been maintained by Melinda Malone using PostgreSQL, pgAdmin, Python, Pandas, SQL Alchemy, and Quick DBD

 ## Where is the data from?